-Apple macOS High Sierra: The smart person's guide
+Apple macOS High Sierra: A cheat sheet

 Who does macOS High Sierra affect?

 On a high level, the debut of macOS High Sierra matters to current Mac users and anyone considering a Mac for their next machine.
-However, it has specific takeaways for certain subsets of users.
+However, it has more specific impacts for certain subsets of users.

-Developers will be affected by the introduction of macOS High Sierra, as they can use Metal 2 to improve application development.
+Developers will be affected by the the software update, as they can use Metal 2 to improve application development.

-Security conscious users will likely be interested in the new privacy features of Safari, such as AutoPlay blocking and Intelligent Tracking Prevention.
+Security-conscious users will likely be interested in the new privacy features in Safari, such as AutoPlay blocking and Intelligent Tracking Prevention.
 And professional users might see slight productivity improvements with the updates to Mail and Notes.

 Additional resources: